ccq1n/pytorch_model_backbone/README.md

 network architecture, including VGGnet, ResNet, DenseNet, MobileNet and DarkNet (YOLOv2 and YOLOv3).

+This project will fully comply with the relevant details mentioned in the paper.
+Since the structural details in some papers are incomplete, we have added some personal insights.
+The input size of all networks is uniformly set to (224, 224, 3) (H, W, C).

 ## Networks Result
 | Model       | Params/Million | FLOPs/G  | Time_cast/ms | Top-1 | Top-5 |
 | ----------- | -------------- | -------- | ------------ | ----- | ----- |